51Degrees/specifications/pipeline-specification/part2/features/caching.md

 Other considerations when creating keys:
 - Evidence values must always be added in the same evidence key order.
   For example, `query.user-agent` first, then `header.user-agent`, etc
-- Comparison of evidence keys must be case insensitive.
-For example, the following keys would be considered matching:
+- Comparison of evidence keys must be case-insensitive.
+For example, the following keys are considered the same:
   ```
   "query.user-agent" = "abc"
   ```
   ```
   "query.User-Agent" = "abc"
   ```
-- Comparison of evidence values must be case sensitive.
+- Comparison of evidence values must be case-sensitive.

 # Cache implementation

 The system should allow any cache conforming to a simple interface to be used.
 However, the default implementation should be a sharded LRU cache.
-This will ensure that memory use is always well defined and that the cache can cope with concurrent requests reasonably well.
+This will ensure that memory use is always well-defined and that the cache can cope with concurrent requests reasonably well.

 The cache must be configurable: